foto-sensitive/TD-Face-Emotion-Tracking/README.md

 # TouchDesigner face tracking and expression classification

-Based of
+Based off of and depends entierly on:

 https://github.com/oarriaga/face_classification

 Follow this repo and get it working first.

-After that, drop my "emotion_detect_send.py" in their "src" folder and run it to beging sending to TouchDesigner, make sure to supply a video on line 58.
+Drop my "emotion_detect_send.py" in their "src" folder of the "face_classification" repo and run it to beging sending to TouchDesigner, make sure to supply a video on line 58.

+Run the .toe file, run the .abls file.